 Looking back along the ridge towards the summit (centre).

 Fuelled by ouzo and sambuca, 😉 Brad sprints the remaining distance to my 4Runner.
 Now that we’ve concluded that sambuca is preferable over ouzo in a winter flask, our next taste challenge will pit sambuca against sortilege – the French Canadian drink of choice for winter activities.
 Which one will come out on top?

-Looking back to the summit of Sand Bluff (centre) from our parking spot along the Skyline Road.
+Looking back to the summit of Sand Bluff (centre) from our parking spot along the West Sharples Creek Road.
 Despite not having much to offer for views, the snowshoe along the ridge to the summit was highly enjoyable.
 I’m not sure if anyone else will find this to be an appealing snowshoe, but it could make for an interesting shoulder season destination or loop if you include the Porcupine Fire Lookout.
-That being said, if the Skyline Road is drivable, you could probably tag both summits in a very short period of time.
+That being said, if the West Sharples Creek Road and/or the Skyline Road are drivable, you could probably tag both summits in a very short period of time.
 All in all, this ended up being a great outing on a frigid winter… er, spring day.